AWS Security Blog

 }

-The preceding policy adds the aws:PrincipalAccount condition key to the StringNotEqualsIfExists operator.
-You now have a Deny statement with three condition keys where all three conditions must resolve to true to invoke the Deny effect.
-Therefore, this policy denies any S3 action unless it is performed by an IAM principal that belongs to your organization (StringNotEqualsIfExists with aws:PrincipalOrgID), by an IAM principal that belongs to specified third-party accounts (StringNotEqualsIfExists with aws:PrincipalAccount), or a service principal (BoolIfExists with aws:PrincipalIsAWSService).
+The preceding policy adds the aws:PrincipalAccount condition key to the StringNotEqualsIfExists operator in the EnforceOrgIdentities.
+You now have the EnforceOrgIdentities statement with three condition keys where all three conditions must resolve to true to invoke the Deny effect.
+Therefore, this statement denies an S3 action unless it is performed by an IAM principal that belongs to your organization (StringNotEqualsIfExists with aws:PrincipalOrgID), by an IAM principal that belongs to specified third-party accounts (StringNotEqualsIfExists with aws:PrincipalAccount), or a service principal (BoolIfExists with aws:PrincipalIsAWSService).
+We also added the aws:SourceAccount condition key to the StringNotEqualsIfExists operator in the EnforceConfusedDeputyProtection statement so that it denies calls by AWS service principals unless they originate from your organization or from one of the trusted partner accounts.

 There might also be circumstances when you want to grant access from your networks to identities external to your organization.
-For example, your applications could be uploading or downloading objects to or from a third-party S3 bucket by using third-party generated pre-signed Amazon S3 URLs.
-The principal that generates the pre-signed URL will belong to the third-party AWS account.
-Similar to the previously discussed S3 bucket policy, you can extend your identity perimeter to include identities that belong to trusted third-party accounts by using the aws:PrincipalAccount condition key in your VPC endpoint policy.
+For example, your applications could be uploading or downloading objects to or from a third-party S3 bucket by using third-party generated presigned Amazon S3 URLs.
+The principal that generates the presigned URL will belong to the third-party AWS account.
+Similar to the previously discussed RCP, you can extend your identity perimeter to include identities that belong to trusted third-party accounts by using the aws:PrincipalAccount condition key.

 Additionally, some AWS services make unauthenticated requests to AWS owned resources through your VPC endpoint.
 An example of such a pattern is Kernel Live Patching on Amazon Linux 2, which allows you to apply security vulnerability and critical bug patches to a running Linux kernel.
 Amazon EC2 makes an unauthenticated call to Amazon S3 to download packages from Amazon Linux repositories hosted on Amazon EC2 service-owned S3 buckets.
 To include this access pattern into your identity perimeter definition, you can choose to allow unauthenticated API calls to AWS owned resources in the VPC endpoint policies.